DhirenGitHub/mp4-to-ascii/README.md

 ## Credits

 Inspired by the "Bad Apple!!"
 Touhou music video and the countless ASCII art renditions that followed.
-This project is a tribute to that legendary meme.

 ## License